g-thuva/Amaara-Creations/DEPLOYMENT.md

 - The base path is set to `/Amaara-Creations/` to match your repository name
 - If you change your repository name, update the base path in `vite.config.js`
-- The deployment uses the `gh-pages` branch to host your site
+- The deployment uses GitHub's new Pages deployment system (no separate branch needed)
 - All static assets will be properly referenced with the correct base path

 ## Troubleshooting